Insidious: Chapter 2

 Insidious: Chapter 2 is a 2013 American supernatural horror film directed by James Wan.
-The film is a sequel to the 2010 film Insidious, and the second installment in the Insidious franchise, and the fourth in terms of the series's in-story chronology.
+It is the sequel to Insidious (2010), and the second installment in the Insidious franchise, and the fourth in terms of the series' in-story chronology.
 The film stars Patrick Wilson and Rose Byrne, reprising their roles as Josh and Renai Lambert, a husband and wife who seek to uncover the secret that has left them dangerously connected to the spirit world.
-The film was released September 13, 2013.
-A prequel film, Insidious: Chapter 3, was released on June 5, 2015, and the storyline of this film will be continued in Insidious: Fear the Dark in 2023.
+The film was released on September 13, 2013.

+Two prequels, Chapter 3 and The Last Key were released on June 5, 2015, and January 5, 2018, respectively, with a direct sequel to Chapter 2, The Red Door, released on July 7, 2023.

 Plot

-In 1986, Lorraine Lambert summons demonologist Elise Rainier to help her son Josh, who is being haunted by the spirit of an old woman.
-While searching for any paranormal phenomena in the home, Elise's arm is slashed by an unseen force.
+In 1986, Lorraine Lambert summons demonologist Elise Rainier to help her son Josh, who is being haunted by the spirit of an old woman in a black bridal gown.
+While searching for paranormal phenomena in their home, Elise's arm is slashed by an unseen force.
 She insists that they must suppress Josh's astral projection abilities for his own safety and plant altered memories in his brain.

-Twenty-five years later, Josh's wife, Renai Lambert, is under questioning about the death of Elise.
-She is warned that if Josh's fingerprints are found at the crime scene, he will be prosecuted for Elise's murder.
-Josh, Renai and their children – Dalton, Foster, and Cali – relocate to Lorraine's house, where they again begin to encounter strange paranormal events.
-Dalton tells his mother that he has been having bad dreams about a woman in a white dress, as well as hearing Josh talk to an unseen figure.
-Renai receives a call from the police stating that the fingerprints do not match Josh's.
-A woman in a white dress attacks Renai and Josh hears a voice urging him to kill his family.
+Twenty-four years later, Josh's wife, Renai Lambert, is questioned by a detective about the death of Elise.
+She, Josh, and their children – Dalton, Foster, and Kali – temporarily relocate to Lorraine's house, where the paranormal events continue.
+Dalton tells his mother that he has been having nightmares about a woman in a white dress and hears Josh talking to an unseen figure.
+Renai receives a call from the police stating that the forensic evidence does not prove that Josh murdered Elise before being attacked by a ghostly woman in a white dress.
+Josh hears a voice urging him to kill his family.

-Specs and Tucker, Elise's former associates, show Lorraine a videotape of the 1986 investigation, enhanced to reveal an adult Josh standing behind the young Josh.
-They contact Elise's former colleague Carl, who attempts to contact Elise's spirit.
-They are told to find answers at an abandoned hospital, where Lorraine used to work as a doctor.
-Lorraine recounts the story twenty-five years ago when a patient named Parker Crane who was admitted for trying to castrate himself, had assaulted Josh.
-She saw Parker some days later and when she asked a nurse why he was out of bed, the nurse seemed confused and told Lorraine that he had jumped to his death the day before.
-The group goes to the Crane family home where they find a secret room, containing numerous corpses, a black wedding gown and newspaper clippings revealing Parker to be a serial killer known as "The Bride in Black" – who kidnapped and murdered young women while dressed as a woman himself.
+Specs and Tucker, Elise's former associates, show Lorraine a videotape of the 1986 investigation; the enhanced footage reveals an adult Josh standing behind his younger self.
+They contact Elise's former colleague, Carl, who attempts to contact Elise's spirit.
+They are instructed to find answers at an abandoned hospital, where Lorraine used to work as a physician.
+Lorraine recounts the story of a patient named Parker Crane who, twenty-four years ago, had assaulted a then-young Josh.
+She saw Parker out of bed some days later and was informed by a nurse that he had jumped to his death the day before.
+The group then goes to the Crane family home, where Lorraine is attacked by the spirit of Parker's mother, Michelle, who calls herself "Mother Mortis"; she is the spirit Carl had summoned and mistakenly believed to be Elise.
+The group finds a secret room containing numerous corpses, a black wedding gown, and newspaper clippings, leading them to discover that Parker had been a serial killer known as "The Bride in Black", who abducted and murdered fifteen women while dressed as a woman himself at the behest of his mother's spirit.